 What to Wear at a Kauai Luau

-One of my favorite things to do in Kauai is go to a luau.
+One of my favorite things to do in Kauai is going to a luau.
 They are always so much fun and it’s something our whole family likes.

 But figuring out what to wear can be tricky.
 Guests usually dress up a little bit, so you might feel under-dressed if you show up in shorts and a t-shirt.